john-hewitt/implicit-ins/README.md

 This codebase is a fork of the [open-instruct](https://github.com/allenai/open-instruct) repository, modified to implement experiments in the paper _Instruction Following without Instruction Tuning._
 As such, it can be used for instruction tuning, though likely unless you're interested in the details of our experiments, you're better off using the original open-instruct repository.

-The core result of this work is that language models are just _prone to following instructions_, even when the adaptations we apply to them aren't traditional instruction tuning.
+The core result of this work is that some adaptations (finetuning) to language models that don't _seem_ like instruction tuning still _implicitly_ instruction-tune the model, in the sense that the base model didn't follow instructions, and the adapted model roughly does.
-Training on responses only (without any instructions) or training on a single-task distribution like poetry generation, both cause a language model to follow instructions.
+Training on responses only (without any instructions) or training on a single-task distribution like poetry generation, both yield instruction following.
 We even hand-write a 3-rule rule-based model that, in a product with a pretrained distribution, causes instruction following.

 These results were quite curious to us!
 You can use the scripts below to replicate our experiments.